 - The NIDDK explains disease basics in its MASLD and MASH overview.

-- The AASLD provides clinical context in its fatty liver disease practice guidance.
+- The AASLD provides clinical context in its NAFLD practice guidance summary.

-If Ozempic and fatty liver disease are both part of your health picture, ask for a plan that covers liver stage, medication purpose, side effects, and follow-up testing.
+If liver disease and semaglutide are both part of your care, ask for a plan that covers diagnosis, fibrosis risk, medication purpose, side effects, and follow-up testing.
 Semaglutide may support important metabolic goals for some people, but liver care still needs individualized assessment.

 This content is for informational purposes only and is not a substitute for professional medical advice.